For any products purchased through the links on this site we may earn a small commission

 The company does not outsource any part of their clothing production, designing and manufacturing everything in-house, reducing their carbon footprint.

-For Octobre Editions it is about creating a Parisian-inspired wardrobe, composed of pieces that can be revisited season after season
+For Octobre Editions it is about creating a sustainable menswear wardrobe inspired by Paris.
+Their pieces are composed to be worn easily and revisited season after season

 They follow a lean production model which reduces any potentially wasted overstock and the ability to offer fair accessible prices all year round.